 The autonomy of Corsica, or even its independence, has been a recurrent debate about the island.
 Corsica is under French administration since 1769, few weeks before Napoléon Bonaparte’s birth in Ajaccio.
 It has local but limited administrative specificity.

-In 2014, an nationalist politician was elected mayor of Bastia, the second largest city of Corsica.
+In 2014, a nationalist politician was elected mayor of Bastia, the second-largest city of Corsica.
 The island’s administration merged into a single territorial collectivity in 2017, providing local administrative authority and more operational autonomy even though it doesn’t allow Corsica to pass its own laws or to substitute French national state authority.
 During the elections, autonomist and separatist parties won an outright majority of seats in the Corsican assembly.

-This first official consideration for the island’s new status is done after violent protests which may recall the period when President Emmanuel Macron granted concessions to the yellow vests protests after violent demonstrations.
+This first official consideration for the island’s new status is done after violent protests which may recall the period when President Emmanuel Macron granted concessions to the yellow vest protests after violent demonstrations.

 Discussions about an autonomous status would take years.
 The notion of autonomy may take many forms from a legislative, judiciary to a fiscal standpoint.
 Discussions would need to continue during a second mandate.
 The move may resonate as electorally-motivated while Corsican claims didn’t really resonate during Macron’s first mandate.